Skip to main content

-Belmont utilizes the PTSD Symptom Scale--Interview Version- a brief, 17-question interview - to identify your symptoms, confirm a diagnosis of PTSD, and determine your eligibility for treatment with prolonged exposure therapy (PE).
+We utilize the PTSD Symptom Scale--Interview Version- a brief, 17-question interview - to identify your symptoms, confirm a diagnosis of PTSD, and determine your eligibility for treatment with prolonged exposure therapy (PE).

 It is unknown why one person will develop PTSD and others do not.
 Events that could cause PTSD include experiencing or witnessing the following: